MicrosoftDocs/defender-docs/defender-endpoint/linux-support-ebpf.md

 Refer to the link for detailed sample json file - [Set preferences for Microsoft Defender for Endpoint on Linux.](linux-preferences.md)

 > [!IMPORTANT]
-> If you disable eBPF or in the event eBPF is not supported on any specific kernel, supplementary event provider switches to ‘Netlink’.
+> If you disable eBPF or in the event eBPF is not supported on any specific kernel, supplementary event provider switches to Netlink.
 All process operations will continue to flow seamlessly, but you may miss out on specific file and socket-related events that eBPF would otherwise capture.

 You can also check the status of eBPF (enabled/disabled) on your linux endpoints using advanced hunting in the Microsoft Defender Portal.
 Steps are as follows: